chris-short/kubereadme.com/content/post/kubernetesreadme/index.md

 +++
 author = "Chris Short"
 date = 2020-02-16T01:15:00Z
-description = "What to Read to Learn More About Kubernetes" draft = false slug = "kubernetes-readme" title = "Kubernetes README"
+description = "What to read to learn more about Kubernetes" draft = false slug = "kubernetes-readme" title = "Kubernetes README"